NatLibFi/Finto-suggestions/README.md

 ### Frontend

-Frontend is initialized with **vue-cli** (latest version, https://github.com/vuejs/vue-cli).
+The frontend is initialized with **vue-cli** (https://github.com/vuejs/vue-cli).

 To add new dependencies, use `npm install package-name` or `npm install package-name --save-dev`.
 Afterwards, you will need to rebuild the containers by running `docker-compose build web`.
-You need to have **node** installed on your computer to use npm.
-You can also modify the package.json to add dependencies or make version updates.
+You can also modify the package.json to add dependencies and make version updates.

 The frontend can be run locally without Docker, too.
-You will need to have **node** installed.
 Run `npm install` in the /web directory to install the required dependencies.
 Afterwards, you can start the development server by running `npm run serve`.

+You will need [**node**](https://nodejs.org/en/download/) installed on your computer to use npm.

 ### Backend (API)

-Backend (API) is a simple Python webapp.
+Our backend (API) is a simple Python webapp.
 Dependency management is handled by a Pipenv virtual environment.

 Add new dependencies by running `pipenv install package-name` or `npm install package-name --dev` on your own computer (to update the Pipfile and Pipfile.lock).
 Afterwards, rebuild the api container `docker-compose build api` so that the changes are also installed within the containers.
 You need to have Python 3 and pipenv installed to do this locally.